LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Results

 \subsubsection{\textbf{Supporting Developers' Personal Growth}}

-\begin{itemize} \item \textbf{Enhancing Reassurance, Confidence, and Independence:} One theme that emerged in six interviews was LLMs' role in providing developers with reassurance, which improved their confidence and independence.
+\begin{itemize} \item \textbf{Enhancing Reassurance, Confidence, and Independence:} This theme emerged in six interviews.
 P2, a newer professional, shared his experience of comparing his answers to ChatGPT's for corroboration: ``\textit{It has made the [software engineering] process easier definitely.
-And the best part is I kind of get the reassurance of a lot of things --- that if I'm doing it this way, I can ask it, and I can just check if ChatGPT is giving me a similar answer [...], then I'm not doing anything which is majorly wrong.
-There will always be a few things here and there, but most of the parts would be correct.
-That's what I get from it.}''
+And the best part is I kind of get the reassurance of a lot of things --- that if I'm doing it this way, I can ask it, and I can just check if ChatGPT is giving me a similar answer [...], then I'm not doing anything which is majorly wrong.}'' \item \textbf{Improving Access to Information:} A positive view of LLMs' ability to ease access to information emerged in three interviews, with participants believing ChatGPT would democratize information access worldwide.